bes827/dysphagia_group/ex.md

-**Lifestyle factors for the prevention of inflammatory bowel disease.**
+**Lifestyle factors for the prevention of inflammatory bowel disease   .**

 Across six US and European cohorts, a substantial burden of inflammatory bowel diseases risk may be preventable through lifestyle modification.